 The applicant is to submit three (3) copies of engineering plans, specifications and calculations in relation to Conditions 7, 8, 9, 13, 26, 28, 29 and 30.
 Further, the works are to comply with WBC Guidelines for Engineering Works.

-Prior to commencement of any works, a Construction Certificate is to be obtained, and where Council is not the PCA, a copy is to be submitted to Council.
+Prior to commencement of any works (other than site establishment works), a Construction Certificate is to be obtained, and where Council is not the PCA, a copy is to be submitted to Council.

-The applicant is to submit to Council, at least two (2) days prior to the commencement of any works, a notice of commencement of building or subdivision works and Appointment of Principal Certifying Authority (PCA).
+The applicant is to submit to Council, at least two (2) days prior to the commencement of any works (other than site establishment works), a notice of commencement of building or subdivision works and Appointment of Principal Certifying Authority (PCA).

-The applicant is to prepare and implement a Traffic Management Plan that provides necessary direction to traffic or pedestrian movement through or past the work site.
-The Traffic Management Plan is to be prepared by a suitably qualified person in accordance with the provisions of the relevant Australian Standards and is to be submitted to Council for approval PRIOR to its implementation.
+The applicant is to prepare a Traffic Management Plan that provides necessary direction to traffic or pedestrian movement through or past the work site.
+The Traffic Management Plan is to be prepared by a suitably qualified person in accordance with the provisions of the relevant Australian Standards and is to be submitted to Council (or PCA) for approval PRIOR to its implementation.

 The developer is to submit a soil and water management plan for the site in accordance with WBC Guidelines for Engineering Work.

-No building, engineering, or excavation work, or topsoil stripping or vegetation removal, is to be carried out in relation to this development until such time as the plan has been approved by Council and the measures detailed in the plan are in place prior to works commencing.
+No building, engineering, or excavation work, or topsoil stripping or vegetation removal, is to be carried out in relation to this development until such time as the plan has been submitted for approval by Council (or PCA) and the measures detailed in the plan are in place prior to works commencing.
 The measures detailed in the plan are to remain in place until all landscaping is completed.

-Prior to the commencement of any works on Council or Roads and Maritime Services (RMS) controlled land including a public road, the applicant is to affect Public Liability Insurance to the minimum amount of $20 million.
+Prior to the commencement of any works (excluding temporary works) on Council or Roads and Maritime Services (RMS) controlled land including a public road, the applicant is to affect Public Liability Insurance to the minimum amount of $20 million.
 This insurance is to note Council’s interest and is to remain current for at least the period from the issue of the Construction Certificate until the issue of a Compliance Certificate or final inspection report for the works.
 Documentary evidence of the currency of the cover is to be provided to Council prior to the commencement of works within the road reserve.

 The applicant is to obtain a Construction Certificate from Council, for the engineering work required by conditions 7, 8, 9, 13, 26, 28, 29 and 30.
 The Construction Certificate is to be obtained prior to works commencing for the works associated with conditions 7, 8, 9, 13, 26, 28, 29 and 30.
 Design shall be in accordance with WBC Guidelines for Engineering Works.